 Michigan wedding photography and wedding djs

-Don't go into planning your wedding blindfolded.
-Plan with perfection with
+Don't go into planning your wedding blind folded.
+Plan with perfection with Limelight's

-Now your a Limelight bride and groom, what's next in the wedding planning process
+Now that you're a Limelight couple, what's next in the wedding planning process?

 Now that you have chosen the perfect location for the ceremony and reception, wedding dj , wedding photographer, officiant for the wedding ceremony, and all your other wedding professionals, it's time to start putting the wedding day together.
 This is where Limelight and our wedding planning professionals come in to start making this process fun.

 At the time of your Limelight reservation, you were assigned an account in the Limelight Planning Center.
 Using your log in credentials, this will take you into your account where you may begin organizing some of the information we'll need.
 Your officiant for the wedding ceremony, your Dj for the reception, and your photographer will all need different input from you.
 Your LPC account will be a great way to keep all of this information organized as well as help your wedding professionals do their very best on the day of your wedding.
 CLICK HERE to log in to your account.